 - Copy/Verification of Hanover County business license (*Only applicable to contractors, electric contractors, plumbers and steam fitters)

-- Financial documentation of expenses incurred and paid for by the applicant as a result of the State of Emergency declared by the Governor of Virginia and the Hanover County Board of Supervisors, such as receipts/invoices/bank statements for expenses and proof of payment.
+- Financial documentation of expenses incurred and paid for by the applicant or proposed expenses as a result of the State of Emergency declared by the Governor of Virginia and the Hanover County Board of Supervisors, such as receipts/invoices/bank statements for expenses and proof of payment.